 In Short (bio)

 Kate Brandes lives in the small river town of Riegelsville, Pennsylvania, with her husband and two sons.
 She’s a fiction writer and artist interested in local confluences of people, place, and nature.
-Kate’s also worked as a geologist and environmental scientist for twenty years, and currently teaches geology and a course on Landscape, Culture and Story of Place at Moravian College.
+Kate had also worked as a geologist and environmental scientist for twenty years.
+She currently teaches geology and a course on Landscape, Culture and Story of Place at Moravian College.

 What I’m Interested In